-Post-viral syndrome, or post-viral fatigue, refers to a sense of tiredness and weakness that lingers after a person has fought off a viral infection.
-It can arise even after common infections, such as the flu.
+Post-viral syndrome, or post-viral fatigue, refers to a sense of tiredness and weakness that lingers after a person has recovered from a viral infection, such as the flu.

 People may experience post-viral symptoms, such as fatigue, for weeks or months after fighting off the infection.
 Some treatments and home remedies may relieve fatigue and help people manage their energy levels.

 Post-viral syndrome may appear similar to other health issues, but it is important to work with a doctor to resolve the problem if the symptoms last too long.

 In this article, we provide an overview of post-viral syndrome, including its causes and symptoms.
 We also explain how to treat it and when to see a doctor.

 As the name suggests, post-viral syndrome typically occurs after a person experiences the effects of a virus.
 It can develop even after seemingly simple bouts of the flu or the common cold.

 Once the person’s body has removed the virus, post-viral syndrome may make them feel drained of energy and generally unwell.
 This feeling may linger for days to months after a viral infection.